Most Popular Olive Garden Menu Items in 2026

 Olive Garden has undoubtedly kept up with the changing dining scene.
 There is plenty to discover, from the enormous excitement surrounding the return of “fan-petitioned” favorites like the Braised Beef Tortelloni to the new “Lighter Portions” menu that makes it simpler to enjoy a midweek feast without going into a food coma.

-Whether you’re a regular who knows the soup list by heart or someone who wants to try something new after Fettuccine Alfredo, it’s time to try the foods that are popular right now across the country, so here are the Most Popular Olive Garden Menu Items in 2026 That Customers Loved the Most.
+When it comes to choosing from the best Olive Garden menu items, it usually comes down to dishes that balance flavor, portion size, and overall satisfaction.
+Whether you’re a regular who knows the soup list by heart or someone who wants to try something new after Fettuccine Alfredo, it’s time to try the dishes customers keep ordering in 2026, so here are the Most Popular Olive Garden Menu Items in 2026 That Customers Loved the Most.

 The Most Popular Olive Garden dishes in 2026